grantat/cs532-s17/assignments/A8/README.md

-# Assignment 7
+# Assignment 8

-Written in Python 3.6.
+Written in Python 3.6 and python 2.7.

 Python Dependencies used:

 - feedparser
 - beautifulsoup4
 - nltk
+- Pillow

 To install dependencies use the following command: